srosiex/srosiex.github.io/_posts/2020-01-28-js-rails_project.markdown

 One of the most time consuming and confusing parts of the project was the user authentication using JWT token.
 Luckily my awesome Pod Lead has videos that I was able to follow for help setting it up.
 After setting up the user auth and the back-end, I started working on the front end.

 The user can create, edit, and delete a task.
-I plan on eventually adding a notes option so that the user can reflect on the task and update their mood for the day.
+I'm still working out a few bugs and functionalities.
+I also plan on eventually adding a notes option so that the user can reflect on the task and update their mood for the day.